hotosm/fmtm/docs/about/faq.md

 - **CommCare**: technically open-source, developed by Dimagi, but built in such a way to make it quite difficult to self-host.
 Very good at collection of "longitudinal data" (data over time), which ODK has only recently began to address with Entities.
-We should definitely look for opportunities to learn from / collaborate into the future.
+However the key thing missing here is that it's not well set up to handle geospatial data.
+It is possible to collect a GPS point of users in the field, but not possible to select geometries to map.
+Despite this we will definitely look for opportunities to learn from / collaborate into the future.

 Unmaintained projects: